 Timeline of Sharp HealthCare

 Along with San Diego, Sharp HealthCare has grown enormously over the last half century.
 From one community hospital, there are now seven in the Sharp system, as well as several urgent care centers, skilled nursing facilities and affiliated medical groups and physician offices.
 Sharp's growth, however, is about much more than just new buildings and campuses.
-Sharp employs a workforce of more than 18,000 dedicated employees, including more than 4,000 physicians, to support Sharp's vast facilities.
+Sharp employs a workforce of more than 19,000 dedicated employees, including approximately 3,000 physicians, to support Sharp's vast facilities.

 Below is a chronological timeline of Sharp's history, including organization highlights and system developments.